BepInEx/Il2CppInterop/README.md

 ## Upcoming features (aka TODO list)
  * Unstripping engine code - fix current issues with unstripping failing or generating invalid bytecode
  * Proper interface support - IL2CPP interfaces will be generated as interfaces and properly implemented by IL2CPP types
- * Improve class injection to support virtual methods and interfaces
  * Improve class injection to support deserializing fields

 ## Used libraries